Header

 Click.
 Whirrrrr.

-We’d just finished an entertaining read “Remember Me”, by Lisa Takeuchi Cullen, and recalled her interview with German anatomist Gunther von Hagens who pioneered the technique of body plastination.
+I’d just finished reading “Remember Me”, by Lisa Takeuchi Cullen, and recalled her interview with German anatomist Gunther von Hagens who pioneered the technique of body plastination.

 In 1996, he opened his first exhibit featuring whole-body dissected corpses and flayed cadavers.
 He called it “Body Worlds” and, over the years, various incarnations of his exhibit have opened in London, Tokyo and Los Angeles, among others.

 Von Hagens’ Web site claims that more than 20 million people have visited his various shows.
-And with numbers like that, it’s no wonder so many imitators have jumped on the bandwagon.
+And with numbers like that, it’s no wonder imitators have jumped on the bandwagon.

 Von Hagen claims to have 6500 volunteers signed on as future specimens for his Body Worlds project.
 Most are German, where he has exhibited most frequently, but since launching the program in the USA he has signed 150 American donors.